The Lady from Shanghai: Plot

-Irish sailor Michael O'Hara meets a woman named Elsa as she rides a horse-drawn coach (a hansom cab) in Central Park.
-When three hooligans waylay the coach, Michael rescues Elsa and escorts her to her car.
-Michael reveals he is a seaman and learns Elsa and her husband, disabled criminal defense attorney Arthur Bannister, are newly arrived in New York City from Shanghai.
+Irish sailor Michael O'Hara rescues a woman named Elsa when hooligans waylay her horse-drawn coach in Central Park.
+Escorting her to her car, Michael reveals he is a seaman and learns Elsa and her husband, criminal defense attorney Arthur Bannister, are newly arrived in New York City from Shanghai.
 They are on their way to San Francisco via the Panama Canal.
 Michael, attracted to Elsa despite misgivings, agrees to sign on as an able seaman aboard Bannister's yacht.

 They are joined on the boat by Bannister's partner, George Grisby, who proposes that Michael "murder" him in a plot to fake his own death.
-He promises Michael $5,000 and explains that since he would not be actually dead and since there would be no corpse, Michael could not be convicted of murder (reflecting corpus delicti laws at the time).
+He promises Michael $5,000 and explains that since he would not be actually dead and there would be no corpse, Michael could not be convicted of murder (reflecting corpus delicti laws at the time).
 Michael agrees, intending to use the money to run away with Elsa.
 Grisby has Michael sign a confession.